 - Jitter Cam: Fulci uses handheld camerawork to add to the film's bleak atmosphere.

 - Knight Templar: Don Alberto is a very conservative priest.
 He eventually turns out to be the killer.
-Unusually he doesn't feel he is punishing the boys for having lustful thoughts; he feels that by killing them before puberty can corrupt them, he is actually saving their souls from damnation.
-He is that deluded.
+Unusually, his delusion doesn't involve punishing the boys for supposedly having lustful thoughts; he feels that by killing them before puberty can corrupt them, he is actually saving their souls from damnation.

 - Market-Based Title: While Non si sevizia un paperino does translate from Italian to Don't Torture a Duckling it has a double meaning in that Donald Duck is called Paperino in Italy and a mutilated Donald toy plays a key role in the mystery, so "Don't Torture Donald Duck" might be a more accurate translation but for obvious reasons would never be used so a more literal translation had to do even if there are no duckings to be found.

 - Ms. Fanservice: Patrizia, who is introduced naked.
 Could also be considered Fan Disservice, since she's trying to seduce Michele.